robOcity/ai-course/assignments/week-4-finding-the-zebras-house.md

-# Week 4 - Constraint statifaction problem - Finding the zebra's house
+# Week 4 - Constraint stratification problem - Finding the zebra's house

 **Solve:** Consider the following logic puzzle: In five houses, each with a different color, live five persons of different nationalities, each of whom prefers a different brand of candy, a different drink, and a different pet.
 Given the following facts, the questions to answer are “Where does the zebra live, and in which house do they drink water?”  _Solve the problem and post your answer in the Assignments folder._